Nintendo Network: Nintendo 3DS

 The Nintendo 3DS Internet Browser is an Internet browser designed for the Nintendo 3DS system.
 It was released via firmware update on June 6, 2011, in North America and June 7, 2011, in Europe and Japan.
 The browser functions as a multitasking application.
 As such, it can be used while another application, such as a game, is suspended in the background.
 The browser is primarily controlled with the stylus but can be controlled with the Circle Pad or the D-pad to cycle through links on the page.

-The browser itself supports HTML, CSS, JavaScript, and some HTML5 elements but does not support Flash, video, and music files.
+The browser itself supports HTML, CSS, JavaScript, and some HTML5 elements but does not support Flash, video, or music files.
 It can also show 3D image files with the .MPO file extension on the upper screen and would allow the user to save the image to the console's SD card; this can also be done with 2D JPEG files.
 Additionally, the browser supports file uploads on forms, limiting them to JPEG and MPO images in the system's photo gallery.

 An improved browser is featured on the New Nintendo 3DS consoles, notably having a different interface and the ability to play HTML5-based videos.